David Flitcroft: Port Vale (director of football)

 On 8 February 2021, Flitcroft was appointed as director of football at Port Vale.
-He had initially applied for the vacant managerial role until club chair Carol Shanahan decided to instead appoint him to manage the club's football operations and to link the board of directors with the first-team.
+He had initially applied for the vacant managerial role until club chair Carol Shanahan decided to appoint him instead to manage the club's football operations and to link the board of directors with the first-team.
 Flitcroft told the press that his targets would be to appoint a manager, improve player recruitment and to ensure the playing squad suffered less injuries.
-Darrell Clarke was appointed as manager seven days later and the club paid Walsall a compensation fee in order to sign him.
+Darrell Clarke was appointed as manager seven days later and the club paid Walsall a compensation fee to sign him.

 Clarke and Flitcroft recruited 12 players for the start of the 2021–22 season: goalkeepers Lucas Covolan and Aidan Stone; defenders Lewis Cass, Ryan Johnson, Aaron Martin, Dan Jones and Mal Benning; midfielders Ben Garrity, Brad Walker and Tom Pett; and strikers Jamie Proctor and James Wilson.
 Nine players left the club in the January transfer window, whilst eight signings were made: goalkeeper Tomáš Holý (loan); defenders Connor Hall, Chris Hussey and Sammy Robinson; midfielders Joel Cooper (loan) and Harry Charsley; and strikers Kian Harratt and Ryan Edmondson (both on loan).
 Vale secured promotion with victory in the 2022 League Two play-off final.
 He helped to oversee seven permanent signings and six loan singings to prepare the club for League One in the 2022–23 season, whilst six first-team players were moved on.

+In April 2023, Shanahan said that "anything that touches the ball is Dave Flitcroft.
+So, the first-team, the academy and also the pitch, the groundstaff will work for Dave".
+Darrell Clarke was sacked later in the month following a run of two wins in 18 league games.
+Clarke's assistant, Andy Crosby, was appointed as the club's new manager.
+Flitcroft stated that his vision for the club was to utilize a possession-based style of play that would help young players to develop, and then those young players could be sold on and the money made reinvested in the club and playing budget; he believed that Crosby was the best man available that fitted that model in the long-term.
+Crosby was sacked on 5 February 2024.
+With fan opinion turning hostile towards Flitcroft, Shanahan published a lengthy open letter on the club website defending Flitcroft and his achievements as Port Vale's director of football.
+Darren Moore was hired as the club's new manager on a five-and-a-half-year contract, which Moore said was "a testament to the long-term vision of the club".
+Flitcroft left the club on 21 March 2024.